Aider-AI/aider/docs/benchmarks.md

 These results agree with an intuition that I've been developing about how to prompt GPT for complex tasks like coding.
-You want to minimize the "cognitive load" of formatting the response, so that GPT can focus on the task at hand.
+You want to minimize the "cognitive overhead" of formatting the response, so that GPT can focus on the task at hand.
 You wouldn't expect a good result if you asked a junior developer to implement a new feature by hand typing `diff -c` formatted updates to the current code.